DoHunKim1215/Pixel-Art-Tree-Generator/README.md

 ---

-This is the toy project: Pixel Art Tree Generator based on WGAN-GP implemented by PyTorch.
+This is my personal toy project: Pixel Art Tree Generator based on WGAN-GP implemented by PyTorch.

 ## Installation